Tenille Townes on leading CCMA Awards nominees

 There will be appearances by international artists Kane Brown, Sam Hunt and Tim McGraw, and performances by Canadians Don Amero, Jess Moskaluke and country singer Tebey who will duet with Quebecois pop star Marie Mai.

-Most of the winners already know the outcome of their categories, but CCMA representatives say many of them will react on their social media platforms during the broadcast.
+Most winners already know the outcome of their categories, but CCMA representatives say many of them will react on their social media platforms during the broadcast.

-A number of awards that won't be aired on the broadcast will be handed out in a separate live event on the CCMA Instagram account on Saturday evening.
+A number of awards that aren't televised will be handed out in a separate live event on the CCMA Instagram account on Saturday evening.

 Townes, who shot her portions of the CCMA Awards stateside, has a storied history with the organization that stretches back to when she was a budding teenage artist.